jnduli/blog_jnduli.co.ke/content/drafts/testing_ansible_playbooks.rst

     vagrant ssh

-gets me into the box.
-We can then run the ansible play book with:
+got me into the box, and I could run an ansible playbook with:

 .. code-block:: bash